kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/consul_services/_index.md

 ---
 title: Consul Services
 weight: 90
-description: Routing to services that are registered in Consul service-discovery registry
+description: Routing to services registered in Consul service-discovery
 ---

 Gloo's service discovery leverages existing registry or catalog implementations.
 A widely deployed service for registering and discovery services is [HashiCorp Consul](https://www.hashicorp.com/products/consul/).
 If your services already register into Consul, we can use Gloo to read the service catalog from Consul and discover these services automatically.